CIT Bank Review: ★★★★★

 CIT Bank is an FDIC insured, online-only bank owned by CIT Group Inc., a publicly-traded financial holding company (NYSE: CIT).
 They’re a popular alternative to conventional, brick and mortar banks due to their competitive rates.
-Their most notable product is their Savings Builder account, which can earn you up to 2.45% with just a $100 deposit per month.
-More on that later in this CIT Bank review).
+Their most notable product is their Savings Builder account, which can earn you up to 2.45% with just a $100 deposit per month (more on that later in this CIT Bank review).

 They also offer a suite of other banking services, including Money Market accounts, No-Penalty CD accounts, fixed rate mortgages and other financial products.